 What did they do with the left-over oil?

-Sifsei Chachamim: According to one opinion, it was given to the Kohanim to 'eat'; according to others, they continued smearing it on the oil was finished.
+Sifsei Chachamim: According to some, it was given to the Kohanim to 'eat'; according to others, they continued smearing it until the oil was finished.

-The Torah does not state how many loaves of each kind of Matzos there were?
+How many loaves of each kind of Matzos were there?

 What species of grain was used to make the various kinds of Matzah?